Year 12

 It is essential to use the words you learn when you get the opportunity.
 For words to become a permanent part of your vocabulary, you have to use them whenever you can to imbed them in your long-term memory.

-Keep in mind that knowing a lot of words is useless unless you know how to use the words you learn.
-You shouldn't go memorizing the dictionary and learning hifalutin words just for the sake of it and having an almost impractical stock of words in your head that you don't know how to use in everyday conversation.
-It is an excellent practice to learn new words that can help you better express yourself; only then will you be able to say that you have a wide vocabulary.
+Keep in mind that knowing a lot of words is useless unless you know how to use them!
+Rather than memorising vocabulary lists you would never use, it is an excellent practice to learn new words that can help you better express yourself; only then will you be able to say that you have a wide vocabulary.